 - For further information visit the Tasmanian Drug Strategy website.

 The DPEM Alcohol Implementation Plan 2015 is provided as a Portable Document Format (PDF) file.
-If you require this document in an alternate format, please email us at: email@example.com
+If you require this document in an alternate format for accessibility, please email us at: email@example.com